iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 1 reviews"/>
 </p>

+> They charged me for the visit I had for my daughter, even though they told me there was nothing they could do about her uti and said to take her to urgent care.
+Um, hello, covid.
+Why tf do you think I did a virtual visit?!?!<br> :date: __2021-02-12 22:53:09__

 > Psychiatrist can only "do" medication management.
 How can anyone "do" med management without your records or psychiatric work up.
 If you just want a bunch of Xanax, this is the place.
 If you need a help or are trying to determine what you should do for a loved one, this is not the place.
 Shame on you bcbs.<br> :date: __2020-12-03 00:50:12__

 > Doctor experience is a 5 however the tech support and billing department is awful.
 I will never use this app again.<br> :date: __2020-09-24 01:49:38__